paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

     ]
 })

-await connection.sendTransaction(new Transaction().add(exchangeInstruction), [takerAccount]);
+await connection.sendTransaction(new Transaction().add(exchangeInstruction), [takerAccount], {skipPreflight: false, preflightCommitment: 'singleGossip'});
 ```
 ## Q & A

-This is a collection of questions (and their answers) that have been asked by readers.
+This is a collection of questions that have been asked by readers whose answers would have made the guide itself too long.
 Feel free to [contact me](https://discord.com/invite/pquxPsq) and ask away!

 ### Is there really a need for a temporary account for Alice's X tokens?